 Cortana Skills Kit

-Cortana is a digital assistant that keeps users informed and productive, helping them get things done across devices and platforms.
+Cortana is a personal digital assistant that keeps users informed and productive, helping them get things done across devices and platforms.
 Skills define the tasks that Cortana can accomplish.
-You can extend Cortana by adding your own skills that let your users use Cortana to interact with your service via Cortana.
+You can extend Cortana by adding your own skills that let your users interact with your service via Cortana.
 Cortana invokes the skills based on input from the user, either spoken or typed.

-To extend Cortana, use the Cortana Skills Kit.
-The kit is a suite of tools that help you build skills that connect users to your custom services and solutions.
+The Cortana Skills Kit enables you to develop skills for Cortana.
+The kit is a suite of tools that will help you build skills that connect users to your custom services and solutions.
 To get started, go to Create Your First Cortana Skill.

-Because Cortana is available on many different devices, some may have a screen while others may be a standalone speaker.
-You should ensure that your bot is capable of handling both scenarios.
-The bot framework provides device information as an entity of the activity.
+Because Cortana is available on many different devices, some may have a screen, while others may have a speaker, and some may have both.
+You should ensure that your bot is capable of handling any of these devices.
+The bot framework provides device information to your skill.

 How do users invoke skills?

 Cortana supports skills in the US region and with the en-US language locale only.

 How do users interact with skills?

-If a user asks Cortana about the weather, Cortana triggers the built-in weather skill.
-For example:
+If a user asks Cortana about the weather, then Cortana triggers the built-in weather skill.

-User: "What is the weather like?"
-Cortana: "It is currently 58 degrees and mostly cloudy..."
+Cortana: "It's currently 58 degrees and mostly cloudy."

-If a user wants to invoke a custom skill, they speak an invocation phrase using the skill's invocation name.
-For example, if a user wants to use the "Northwind Photo" skill to check the status of an order and make a change, the conversation might go something like this:
+If a user is trying to invoke your Cortana skill by voice input, they speak an invocation phrase using the invocation name.
+For example, if a user invokes the Cortana skill

 - Skill design principles